 Our audit committee is responsible for, among other things, (i) reviewing our accounting controls, (ii) making recommendations to the board of directors with respect to the engagement of our outside auditors and (iii) reviewing all related party transactions for potential conflicts of interest and all those related party transactions and subject to approval by our audit committee.
 Our compensation committee, which is comprised of three directors, two of which are independent, is responsible for, among other things, recommending to the board of directors our senior executive officers' compensation and benefits.
-Our nominating and corporate governance committee, which is comprised of two independent directors, is responsible for, among other things, recommending to the board advising the board with regard to corporate governance practices.
+Our nominating and corporate governance committee, which is comprised of two independent directors, is responsible for, among other things, recommending to the board of directors nominees for director and directors for appointment to board committees and advising the board with regard to corporate governance practices.
 Shareholders may also nominate directors in accordance with procedures set forth in our amended and restated bylaws.